Lightning-AI/pytorch-lightning/README.md

 [Here's a thorough comparison](https://medium.com/@_willfalcon/pytorch-lightning-vs-pytorch-ignite-vs-fast-ai-61dc7480ad8a).

 **Is this another library I have to learn?**
 Nope!
-We use pure Pytorch everywhere and don't add unecessary abstractions!
+We use pure Pytorch everywhere and don't add unnecessary abstractions!

 **Are there plans to support Python 2?**
 Nope.